KiranP-06/NASA_APOD_APP/README.md

 - **Networking:** Swift Concurrency (Async/Await)

 ## 🔑 Configuration
-The app is currently configured to use `DEMO_KEY` for easy testing.
+The app is currently configured to use `OWN API KEY or DEMO_KEY` for easy testing.
 *Note: In a production environment, I would secure the API Key using a local `Secrets.swift` file (git-ignored) and inject it via CI/CD environment variables.*

 ## 🧪 How to Run